mancio/Volante-The-Gamepad/README.md

 #### Donation

-Study, design and prototiping is expensive.
+Studying, designing and prototiping is expensive.
 If you believe in my project you can help me 😜 💲💲💲💲💲💲 😎

    - Bitcoin ```1KB6oxVrh5P6SbwFdtNHSG1rqPmdsaTaDV```